In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Related work

 \section{Related work}

-\textbf{Prompt Learning in Vision-Language models.} Foundational vision-language (V-L) models~\cite{radford2021learning,jia2021scaling,zhai2022lit} exploit both visual and textual modalities to encode multi-modal representations.
-These models are pre-trained a large amount of image-text pairs available online in a self-supervised manner.
-During pre-training stage, a contrastive loss function is used to pull together the features of paired images and texts while pushing away the unpaired image-text features.
+\textbf{Prompt Learning in Vision-language Models.} Foundational vision-language (V-L) models~\cite{radford2021learning,jia2021scaling,zhai2022lit} exploit both visual and textual modalities to encode multi-modal representations.
+These models are pre-trained on a large amount of image-text pairs available online in a self-supervised manner.
+During the pre-training stage, a contrastive loss function is used to pull together the features of paired images and texts while pushing away unpaired image-text features.
 V-L models like CLIP~\cite{radford2021learning}, FILIP~\cite{yao2021filip} and Florence~\cite{yuan2021florence} have demonstrated impressive zero- and few-shot generalization capabilities in a wide range of downstream tasks.
-Inspired by prompt learning in natural language process (NLP), recent works have proposed to adapt V-L models to downstream task by learning the prompt tokens.
-CoOp~\cite{zhou2022learning} prepends a category name with a prompt “a photo of a" (e.g., “a photo of a cat"), and optimizes continuous set of prompt vectors at its language branch.
-CoCoOp~\cite{zhou2022conditional} further makes text prompt conditioned on each input instance (image) and thus enable dynamic text prompt to adapt to each instance.
-As a visual prompt technique, VP~\cite{bahng2022exploring,jia2022visual} introduces additional random noises as task-specific learnable parameters into input image space.
+Inspired by prompt learning in natural language processing (NLP), recent works have proposed to adapt V-L models to downstream tasks by learning the prompt tokens.
+CoOp~\cite{zhou2022learning} prepends a category name with the prompt “a photo of a" (e.g., “a photo of a cat"), and optimizes continuous set of prompt vectors at its language branch.
+CoCoOp~\cite{zhou2022conditional} further makes textual prompt conditioned on each input instance (image) and thus enables dynamic text prompt to adapt to each instance.
+As a visual prompt technique, VP~\cite{bahng2022exploring,jia2022visual} introduces additional random noise as task-specific learnable parameters into input image space.
 Their prompts are exclusively concentrated within the visual branch.
-Afterwards, MaPLe~\cite{khattak2023maple} extend CoOp~\cite{zhou2022learning} and VP~\cite{bahng2022exploring} to effectively leveraging two kinds of prompts to ensure synergy between vision-language modalities during training stage.
-However, the learned prompts are limited to the training data distribution and their performances significantly degrade when the model is tested on inputs drawn from a different distribution.
+Afterwards, MaPLe~\cite{khattak2023maple} extends CoOp~\cite{zhou2022learning} to effectively leveraging two kinds of prompts to ensure synergy between vision-language modalities during training stage.
+However, these learned prompts are limited to the training data distribution and their performances significantly degrade when the model is tested on inputs drawn from a different distribution.
 To fully delve into the utilization of visual prompts for adapting V-L models, we explore a novel approach based on \textit{in-context} learning~\cite{brown2020language} to strongly encourage V-L model adapt to new tasks quickly by using only few in-context examples.